tianaidong/2021SpLU-RoboNLP-VISPA/README.md

 Here is one example taken from our manually filtered dataset: ![alt text](/example/plane_example.PNG)

-1. Is it a plane?
+0. Is it a plane?
 (Yes)

-2. One of the 3 planes in front?
+1. One of the 3 planes in front?
 (Yes)  'Trigger' Question

-3. Is it the one in the middle?
+2. Is it the one in the middle?
 (Yes) 'Zoomer' Question

 # Dataset
-The annotated datapoints are provided in both JSON lines and txt files.
+The ids of zoomer question are provided in the format: Game_id _ Postion (eg. the above example is 85113_2).
 # Contact
 For any comments or questions, please email [Dota](mailto:tianai.dong@studenti.unitn.it) :)